CarnaViire/blogpost-7.0/blogpost.md

     return;
 }

-// We want the same configuration for each incoming connection, so we prepare the connection option upfront and reuse them.
+// We want the same configuration for each incoming connection, so we prepare the connection options upfront and reuse them.
-// This represents the minimal configuration necessary to accept a connection. var serverConnectionOptions = new QuicServerConnectionOptions() {
+// This represents the minimal configuration necessary. var serverConnectionOptions = new QuicServerConnectionOptions() {
     // Used to abort stream if it's not properly closed by the user.